Everyone is familiar with crises.

 In order to to resolve disabling feelings one must first recognise them and learn to understand, accept and endure them.
 Psychotherapy provides professional support for people who would like to find their way back from a crisis to well-being.
 In GAP we work holistically and sustainably.
 We integrate the spirit, the rational mind, the soul and the body equally into the healing process.

-Our Therapy uses reason, logic and experience which are the basics of 'cognitive behavioral therapy (CBT), which is based on psychodynamics Schema Therapy (according to Jeffrey Young), focusing on Buddhism and mindfulness-building Acceptance and Commitment Therapy (ACT after SC Hayes) and with practical use of body therapy and role play.
+Our Therapy uses reason, logic and experience which are the basics of 'cognitive behavioral therapy (CBT), which is based on psychodynamics Schema Therapy (according to Jeffrey Young), Cognitive Behavioral Analysis System of Psychotherapy (CBASP after J. McCullough), focusing on Buddhism and mindfulness-building Acceptance and Commitment Therapy (ACT after SC Hayes) and with practical use of body therapy and role play.
 Drugs are used only sparingly.